 Learning letters can be fun.
 Writing can be fun.
 Some kids love it.
-Some kids have been ridiculed and shamed in front of their classmates for their handwriting until the joy and fascination of letters has dissipated.
-This generally isn’t done intentionally.
-Most children are aware of the fact that everyone else is moving on and they are left behind.
-Helping them rediscover the joy of letters and writing (the ability to express yourself to others and be understood) is powerful and fulfilling.
+Some kids have been ridiculed and shamed in front of their classmates for their handwriting to the point that the joy and fascination of letters has dissipated.
+Helping them rediscover the joy of letters and writing (the ability to express themselves to others and be understood) is powerful and fulfilling.
 It also makes school more enjoyable for everyone (mom or dad included).
 So here are 8 ways to make learning letters and writing fun.

-Visual perceptual skills are key in handwriting being legible.
+- Visual perceptual skills are essential in handwriting being legible.
 Visual perceptual skills are a child’s ability to see and interpret what they are seeing.
 This can be worked on through playing iSpy, completing hidden pictures, or playing games such as Spot It or building tangrams.

-Some of these underlying skills mentioned may be a weakness and could be the reason that your child is struggling.
-If you have concerns about your child’s handwriting and feel that some of these tasks are difficult for them please contact TEAM 4 Kids and schedule an evaluation with our awesome OT team!
-(Remember, sometimes behavior is a way of avoiding something difficult).
+If you have concerns about your child’s handwriting and feel that some of these tasks are difficult for them, don’t hesitate to get in touch with TEAM 4 Kids and schedule an evaluation with our awesome OT team!